-Cats greet their friends head on.
+Cats greet their friends head-on.
 Extending the head forward encourages touch.
-Cats will head-butt and head-rub friendly cats and humans alike.
+Cats will head-butt and head-rub-friendly cats and humans alike.
 This often extends into a full body rub.
 A cat that is aggressive may raise their head as well, while a cat that is submissive will lower their head to appear non-threatening.
 The head is only one part of the message, though, and to understand fully it is important to look at the cat’s posture, tail, and ears as well.

 Ever wonder how a cat that walks into a room full of people inevitably knows and approaches the person who doesn’t like cats?
-Eyes might be the key here.
+The eyes might be the key here.
 While people usually like eye contact and see it as friendly, cats do not agree.
 When a cat enters the room, all the people who like cats will look at her in anticipation.
 The people who don’t like cats, however, will look away.
 Cats view direct eye contact as a challenge.
 The cat views the indirect person as nonthreatening and will approach them first.

 The tail is often a clear indicator of mood, relationship, and confidence.
-A cat which holds his tail low may be defensive or submissive.
+A cat that holds his tail low may be defensive or submissive.
 Holding the tail high is usually a sign of comfort and friendliness unless it is bristling which usually indicates anger or fear.
 Similarly, a cat with an erect, quivering tail is indicating excitement and joy.
 Slow, languid back and forth movement or a twitching tail-tip demonstrates interest, but a back and forth thrashing motion is a symbol of anger.

 Most people are familiar with common cat postures.
 Confident, comfortable cats will stand at full height.
 A lower, flatter posture indicates fear or apprehension, whereas a higher, more arched back indicates aggression.
-The classic “Halloween cat” position with an arched back, bristling fur, and erect tail would be a cat that is extremely fearful and making a last-ditch effort at expressing their desire for you to back off before they either run or strike out.
+The classic “Halloween cat” position with an arched back, bristling fur, and erect tail would be a cat that is extremely fearful and making a last-ditch effort at expressing their desire for you to back off before they either run or strikeout.